2021

 Liability in Accidents Involving Poorly Maintained Roads

-Each year, thousands of miles of our roadways need some type of repair, leaving drivers to navigate dangerous road conditions and hazards.
+Each year, thousands of miles of our roadways need some type of repair, leaving drivers to navigate dangerous road conditions and hazards (such as potholes).
 The upkeep and maintenance of our roads fall to the Dept. of Transportation in each state.
 In Missouri, that agency would be MoDOT.

 Read More